adeslatt/post-rmats-single-run/README.md

 Also we need to make a symbolic link to the master copies of the three reference files.
 If you have them in your data directory - this would be done as shown below.

+Note that when you do use a symbolic link for a set of files with a wild card, you do need to specify the current directory as shown below.
+When just symbolicly linking a single file that is explicitly named, this specification is not required.

 For the SE files you would do this:
 ```bash
 cd SE_calculate